httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 Alt-Svc:
 : Some ALPN tokens (e.g., `h3-Q43`) do not conform to key's syntax.
 Since the final version of HTTP/3 uses the `h3` token, this shouldn't be a long-term issue, although future tokens may again violate this assumption.

-Cache-Control, Expect-CT, Pragma, Prefer, Preference-Applied, and Surrogate-Control:
-: These Dictionary-based fields consider the key to be case-insensitive, but Structured Fields requires keys to be all-lowercase.
-Although the vast majority of values seen in typical traffic are all-lowercase, compatibility can be improved by force-lowercasing these Dictionary keys when encountered.

 Content-Length:
 : Content-Length is defined as a List because it is not uncommon for implementations to mistakenly send multiple values.
 See {{Section 8.6 of HTTP}} for handling requirements.